“Now, explain it to me like I’m a four-year-old.”*

 Excellent communication skills have been linked to career advancement and could even signal a possibility of being considered leadership material.
 Jenna Goudreau, a Forbes contributor – drawing upon a new year-long study of over 4,000 college-educated professionals and 268 senior executives, conducted by CTI and in partnership with Marie Claire magazine – listed the ten worst communication mistakes for your career.
 These blunders included rambling, sounding uneducated, making racially biased comments, and avoiding eye contact.

 Clearly, getting communications right at the workplace is important for better operational effectiveness.
-It also promotes a healthy ambience whereby employees feel treated with respect and are motivated in their jobs – all which lead to higher productivity.
+It also promotes a healthy ambience whereby employees feel treated with respect and are motivated in their jobs – all of which lead to higher productivity.
 This is because (as mentioned earlier), communications would impact attitudes and behaviours at the workplace.
 Moreover, becoming better communicators, irrespective of our varied job descriptions, contributes to the overall organisational effectiveness, which benefits both management and employees.

-It is true that the corporate communications unit is often responsible for creating varied contents and for disseminating information to relevant stakeholders.
+It is true that the corporate communications unit is often responsible for creating varied content and for disseminating information to relevant stakeholders.
 However, we should realise that as professionals in an increasingly globalised existence, (we are ‘citizens of the world’), being able to effectively communicate at the workplace and in the wider environment, translates to a competitive advantage and quicker results.

 ———————